Yellow-rumped Warbler by Lisa Rainsong

 Singing Their Way North: songs of a transitional season

 This is an interesting mid-April program that focuses on earlier migrants and birds that return before the rush of early May.
 Who we hear depends on the weather in any given spring, and I customize this program for the year and location whenever I present it.

 Mid-April is always an interesting time of transition for listening to birds and observing their behavior.
 Winter residents are beginning to leave, singing their spring songs as they prepare to depart.
 Migrants from farther south will be singing as they pass through our area.
 The first of our summer residents begin to appear, and our year-round residents are already nesting and defending their territories.
 There’s still a little time before the large influx of species that occurs from the last week of April through the first two or three weeks of May, so we can welcome the travelers while still having enough sonic space to hear individual birdsongs.

 Summer Birdsong by Habitat: different stages, different ensembles

 Late May through much of June is a good time to study bird behavior and learn about birds' habitats as well as their songs.
 The birdsong ensembles are different as we move from one habitat to the next.

-Once the peak of spring migration has passed, it’s time to listen to the Neotropical migrant songbirds that spend their summers with us.
-Males continue to sing during nesting season, and our year-round residents will still be singing as well.
+Once the peak of spring migration has passed, it’s time to listen to the Neotropical migrant songbirds that spend their summers with our year-round residents.
+A meadow doesn't sound like a forest or a wetland, however, and it's very helpful to know the different ensembles in each habitat.
 Learn which birds are summer residents and how to identify their songs, habitats, and the ways in which they communicate.